near/NEPs/text/0000-walletapi.md

 - `walletUrl` is a base wallet URL that can be specified when creating wallet connection using nearlib.
 - `contractId` optional, account id of the contract app wants to add access key for.
 Not needed when `publicKey` is not specified.
 Means app wants unrestricted access (e.g. `near-shell`) otherwise.
 - `callbackUrl` callback URL provided by app that gets opened by wallet after flow completion.
+- `signOnly` optional, `false` by default. `true` if needs to sign transaction, but not submit it to blockchain.
+This can be useful to fight against phishing, see https://github.com/near/near-wallet/issues/726.
+This also allows to authenticate user without incurring any gas fee.

 When `publicKey` wallet is expected to complete `addKey` transaction to add access key limited to given `contractId`.
 User can refuse to do it.
 This is not an error and will mean that callback only sends `accountId` selected by user back to app.